 Who we are...

-The paraprofessional staff of Residential Life includes 137 Resident Advisers (RAs) and 13 Senior Resident Advisers (SRAs).
-Among the entire population of 5,600 undergraduate students, our RAs and SRAs emerge as leaders within the Columbia community.
+The paraprofessional staff of Residential Life includes 146 resident advisers (RAs).
+Among the entire population of 5,600 undergraduate students, our RAs emerge as leaders within the Columbia community.
 RAs develop a healthy community by focusing on the growth and development of each individual on their hall and promote an environment conducive to the overall wellness needs of residents.
-SRAs are returning student staff members who use their experience to foster growth and development within their area staffs and support residential programming for their communities.

 Who we want...

-We want current first-years, sophomores, and/or juniors who would like to make a difference in the Columbia Community.
+We want current first-years, sophomores and juniors who would like to make a difference in the Columbia community.
 We want students who are leaders or hope to be leaders by shaping our residence halls as vibrant, educational communities.
 We look for creative and energetic students who are strong team players and good listeners.
-We seek undergraduates open to gaining new skills - such as community development, conflict resolution, programming – through the experience of being an RA or SRA.
+We seek undergraduates open to gaining new skills — such as community development, conflict resolution, programming — through the experience of being an RA.

 - Gain transferable skills and experiences for all types of careers

-- Develop problem-solving and effective time management skills and how to work within a larger team
+- Develop effective time management and problem-solving skills and learn how to work within a larger team

 - Support transition for new students and foster relationships among upperclass students